Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 | `blitSprite(…)` | takes a `RenderPipeline` first | pick the right pipeline |
 | `pose()` held as a `PoseStack` | now a two-dimensional `Matrix3x2fStack` | see below |

+The renames are done. `GuiGraphics` to `GuiGraphicsExtractor`, `drawString` to `text` and `drawCenteredString` to `centeredText` are rewritten while building, which cleared every GuiGraphics symbol error.
+The text renames are anchored to their receiver because this codebase also draws with `java.awt.Graphics2D`, whose own `drawString` must not be touched.

-Nineteen text calls and the scissor and fill calls are pure renames.
+The scissor and fill calls needed nothing.
 The transform calls in `BetaWarningScreen` and `FakePauseScreen` are safe too, because they all pass zero for the translation's third axis and one for the scale's, so flattening to two dimensions loses nothing.